abhaynayar/obsidian/writeups/2020/alles/README.md

 ## ALLES!
 2020
 ### prehistoric mario

-In this challenge we are given a file `prehistoric-mario.apk`.
+In this challenge we are given an [APK](prehistoric-mario.apk).
 To know what the app does, we can install it on our phone/emulator using adb.

 ```